James II of Cyprus: Archbishop of Nicosia

 James was born in Nicosia as the illegitimate son of John II of Cyprus and Marietta de Patras.
 He was a great favourite of his father, and in 1456, at the age of 16, he was appointed to the archbishopric of Nicosia.
 After murdering Iacopo Urri, the royal chamberlain, on 1 April 1457, he was deprived of the archbishopric and fled to Rhodes on a ship of the Catalan Juan Tafures.
 He was pardoned by his father, and the archbishopric was returned to him.

 King of Cyprus

 In 1458, his father died and his half-sister Charlotte became Queen of Cyprus.
 Then in 1460, with support from the Egyptian Mamluk sultan Sayf ad-Din Inal, James challenged her right to the throne, blockading her and her husband, Louis of Savoy, in the castle of Kyrenia for three years.
-When Charlotte fled to Rome in 1463, James was crowned king in her stead.
+Charlotte fled to Rome in 1463.

+With the fall of Kyrenia before the autumn of 1464, de facto Charlotte and Louis lost their throne.
+James was crowned king in her stead.
 In gratitude, he made his friend and supporter Juan Tafures Master of his Household and titular Count of Tripoli.